opendatahub-io/maas-billing/docs/content/configuration-and-management/tier-configuration.md

 ```

 ### 4. Validate the Configuration
+Configuration can be validated by running through the manual validation steps in the [deployment scripts documentation](../../deployment/scripts/README.md), or by using the automated validation script:
 Can be validated by running through the manual validation steps in the [deployment scripts documentation](../../deployment/scripts/README.md).
 Or by using the automated validation script:

 ```bash